Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Quantum correlations based on the skew information

 \section{Quantum correlations based on the skew information}

-We here consider another type of quantum correlation based on the WYD skew information~\cite{Wigner910,LIEB1973267,Hansen2006}:
+Herein, another type of quantum correlation based on the WYD skew information~\cite{Wigner910,LIEB1973267,Hansen2006} is considered:

 for $0 < \alpha < 1$, where $K$ is an arbitrary operator.
 The WYD skew information is considered as a measure of the non-commutability between $\rho$ and $K$.
-As a representative application, it is utilized in formulating the Heisenberg uncertainty relation for mixed states~\cite{PhysRevLett.91.180403,PhysRevA.72.042110,YANAGI201012,e20020132}.
-More recently, the WYD skew information has attracted significant attention in the context of the quantum coherence theory~\cite{Adesso_2016,RevModPhys.89.041003,PhysRevA.95.042337,Takagi2019,PhysRevA.100.032116}.
+However, as a representative application, it is utilized in formulating the Heisenberg uncertainty relation for mixed states~\cite{PhysRevLett.91.180403,PhysRevA.72.042110,YANAGI201012,e20020132}.
+More recently, the WYD skew information has garnered attention in the context of the quantum coherence theory~\cite{Adesso_2016,RevModPhys.89.041003,PhysRevA.95.042337,Takagi2019,PhysRevA.100.032116}.

 In Refs.~\cite{PhysRevLett.117.130401, De_Chiara_2018,frerot2017quantum,Frerot2019}, the following quantity has been defined to characterize quantum correlations:

 with

 The quantity $Q_{\rho}^{(\alpha)}(O_A,O_B)$ is reduced to the standard correlation function $\C_\rho(O_A,O_B)$ when $\rho$ is a pure state.